granddivino/Unhinged/readme.txt

  especially to workers in the retail or food industry.
 You threaten to sue or call the cops at every chance you get, especially at the most minor of inconvenciences.

- Congratulations!
+ Best Ending: Congratulations!
 You think like a modern day Karen.
 And should get punched in the face.

- Ending 2: You make a great Karen, but there are other choices a real Karen would approve of.
+ (Mid) Ending 2: You make a great Karen, but there are other choices a real Karen would approve of.

- Ending 3: Karen gets arrested for fleeing the scene of the accident at the school and causing public disturbance.
+ (Lowest) Ending 3: Karen gets arrested for fleeing the scene of the accident at the school and causing public disturbance.
  You think like a Karen, but a real Karen wouldn't have ended up in jail.

  Citation: